Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 In the town of Telchac, Yucatan, you can have a beach day at Telchac Puerto, one of the best Yucatan beaches near Merida.

-Next, head to the nearby Xtampu pink lakes, and then drive just five minutes further to Xcambó Mayan Ruins, a smaller site with pyramids you can climb.
+Next, head to the nearby Xtampu Pink Lakes, and then drive just five minutes further to Xcambó Mayan Ruins, a smaller site with pyramids you can climb.

 Las Coloradas Pink Lakes: Frequently Asked Questions